 Discussing Why Dogs Jump on People:

-• Excitement: An expression of joy and eagerness to interact.
+• Excitement A sign of happiness and eagerness to engage.

-• Attention Seeking: Jumping up is often reinforced by the attention it receives, even if it’s negative.
+• Attention Looking for: Jumping up is frequently rewarded by the interest it gets even when it’s not positive.

 Effective Ways to Curb This Behavior:

-• Positive Reinforcement: Reward calm greetings with treats and praise.
+• Positive Reinforcement Give calm greetings a boost with snacks and high praise.

-• Training Commands: Teach commands like “sit” to encourage alternative behaviors for greeting.
+• Train Commands Learn commands such as “sit” to encourage alternative ways of greeting.

 The Role of Training in Correcting Bad Behavior